 What is Acute Disseminated Encephalomyelitis (ADEM)?

-The onset of Acute Disseminated Encephalomyelitis (ADEM) is generally rapid and intense, and typically begins with encephalitis-like symptoms that can be either mild (i.e. fever, fatigue, headache) or severe (seizures, coma).
-The affected individual also experiences neurological symptoms, including weakness (sometimes to the point of paralysis), confusion, drowsiness, vision problems, and tingling or numbness.
+The symptoms of ADEM can vary depending on the where damage occurs within the central nervous system.
+The onset of ADEM is generally rapid and intense, and typically begins with encephalitis-like symptoms that can be either mild (i.e. fever, fatigue, headache) or severe (seizures, coma).
+The affected individual also experiences neurological symptoms, which can include weakness (sometimes to the point of paralysis), confusion, drowsiness, vision problems, and tingling or numbness.